alex-wap/blog/recommenders/xzhang.md

 friend's timeline, or risk never being seen.

 A naive solution to this is to flood the network by producing posts at a very high rate.
-However, this would result in increased *irritation* and possible unfriending or unfollowing.
+However, this would result in increased irritation and possible unfriending or unfollowing.
+I call this phenomenon *monotony aversion*.

 How can one then produce posts to maximize the organic reach, by maintaining a balance between the varied sleep-cycles and tolerances to irritation of different